 This guide walks through setting up the freely available IDE IntelliJ IDEA to work with Moai, this includes full code auto completion and the ability to run your code from directly within the IDE.

 Eventually you are probably going to want to build your application for Android.
-If you have no prior Android experience, let me just say, the process is kind a pain in the as… it’s annoying.
+If you have no prior Android experience, let me just say, the process is kind a pain in the ass… it’s annoying.
 You need to install a number of applications, set a number of environment variables before you can get anywhere.
 Fortunately, you only have to do it once and this trusty guide will walk you through this particular minefield.

 Moai is also able to target Google Chrome’s Native Client, which is a fancy way of saying C++ application in the browser.
 You build a compatible host, copy your lua project to that directory, do a bit of configuration and voila, you’ve got an app running full speed and in the browser.

 This is a list of available books and key websites for learning Lua and developing with Moai.
-I will keep adding to it as I discover new resources, books and sites.
+I will keep adding to it as I discover new resources, books, and sites.

 This is a simple setup/installation guide, as well as a simple Hello World.
 I of course am required by law to submit a Hello World application, so here mine is.
 I am many things, but a criminal is not one of them!